icomefromthenet/Faker/docs/starting.md

 ## Step 5.
 Generate Generate Generate.

-       faker faker:generate
+       ../vendor/bin/faker.php faker:generate

        or

-       faker faker:generate schema.xml
+       ../vendor/bin/faker.php faker:generate schema.xml

 To start the generator you must have a completed schema inside the **sources dir**.
 The command will assume the schema is called schema.xml, if your using multiple's then you can pass the schema name as the first argument.

 ## Conclusion.
 You should now have data files generated under the **dump directory**, you can run the command again, it will overrite the files in the directory.
-I would recommand you add the dump dir to source code ignore list.
+I would recommand you add sql and xml files inside dump dir to source code ignore.